 Recovering from Injuries in Team Sport

 Participating in a team sport or club game for many of us represents an important part of our identity.
-Injury preventing play can be painful physically and mentally, when we find ourselves sidelined.
+Injury can be painful, both physically and mentally, when we're sidelined and off the team.
 Rugby team physio and CPPG expert Anthony Martingell, shares his advice on how to stay on top of your game.

 Injuries will occur, it’s an unavoidable part of any sport.
 During this time it’s normal for the athlete to feel upset, annoyed and frustrated.
 However it doesn’t have to be a negative time.
 I will discuss a few simple strategies to help deal with your injury and help turn it into a positive ….
 Or at least find a silver lining during this frustrating time!

 Knowing more about your injury will help you to deal with it, accept it and make a plan to return to your sport as quickly as possible

 Working with a physiotherapist will help you learn more about your diagnosis.
 They will answer any questions you have and help you through the rehab process by providing education, advice and a tailored exercise program.